 I gained as much from this book as I had from the past three.
 His writing is simple, making impactful and magnetic.
 He explains topics such as education, work ethic, race relations, reading and studying, opportunity, self-improvement, and meritocracy.
 It’s inspirational and wise - perhaps the single best book on the topic of success I’ve read.

 But what most struck me in this book was his prescription for happiness, and how it derives from selflessness, education and labor.
 And given his extreme ambition to be educated, and do work on the behalf of his race, never was there a hint of his need or want of recognition or fame.
-It’s a beautiful respite from the Fomo-fueled Generation-Like of instant fame and superficiality and selfies.
+It’s a beautiful respite from what feels like time focused on the opposite,

 Also, as I sit next to a history book that’s 700+ pages, Washington explains the drawbacks of mere studying books.
 And recalls his students, who didn’t know the first thing about living, were studying Latin and Greek in an effort to be ‘educated’.
 His observation while studying in the well-off black University in urban Washington, D.C.,

 They knew more about Latin and Greek when they left school, but they seemed to know less about life and its conditions as they would meet it at their homes.